THE FIVE BASICS OF GROWING a sustainable and flourishing city or county PACEs initiative are:

 You can set goals, such as 500 PACEs presentations to organizations in the community over two years, or one PACEs Science 101 presentation in each sector of the community by year's end.

 At the end of a presentation, you can do an instant ACE and resilience survey using an online polling software such as PollEverywhere.com.
-The result is a powerful understanding about how common PACEs are, that PACEs are not a them-us issue, and the types of resilience factors that people can incorporate into their lives and organizations.
+The result is a powerful understanding about how common PACEs are, that PACEs are not a them-us issue, and the types of positive experiences that people can incorporate into their lives and organizations.
 The survey is taken anonymously by every audience member with a smartphone; the group results appear immediately on the screen.

 Make sure to cast a wide net.
 For example, doing a presentation for the local police department will reach law enforcement; doing a presentation at a local library may reach of a cross-section of community residents, including youth, young adults, adults who have families, and retirees; doing a presentation for a local parents group (community-based organization) will reach mostly younger people with families who may or may not work in the listed sectors.